 The New Testament refers to the Old Testament writings in several ways.
 In the King James translation, the O.T. books are called "the scriptures" (John 5:39, Romans 15:4), the 'holy scriptures' (2Timothy 3:15, Romans 1:2) and the 'oracles of God' (Hebrews 5:12, Romans 3:2).

 The scriptures are not, and makes no claim to be, a comprehensive work of history (either religious or secular) or even of the lives of those found within its pages (e.g. Abraham, David, etc.).
-It is also, amazingly, not meant to be a comprehensive record of Jesus' entire life and ministry, as the apostle John wrote that there were MANY miracles, works and pieces of information regarding Christ he choose not to include in his gospel (John 21:25).
+It is also, amazingly, not meant to be a comprehensive record of Jesus' entire life and ministry, as the apostle John wrote that there were MANY miracles, works and pieces of information regarding Christ he choose not to include (John 21:25).

-Something designated as being holy must be sanctified or dedicated to being blameless or pure.
+Something designated as being holy must be dedicated to being blameless or pure.
 To be pure or blameless, the thing, place or Being must be perfect and without any flaws.
 It must also be complete within itself.
 An item with this designation would contain no mistakes.
 Since God is holy (1Samuel 2:2, etc.) anything he sanctifies or dedicates is also designated as such.

 The Bible is holy because God himself has consecrated its words.
 All its books, though written by several imperfect people over a time period of more than 1,500 years, were directly inspired by the Almighty.
 They were, in a sense, secretaries of the Eternal.
 The Bible is justifiably given this designation (2Timothy 3:15) because it reveals divine spiritual knowledge directly from our perfect and loving Creator.